EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 2. Load data
 ------------

-* The EnMAP-Box offers simple drag & drop capabilities to load data from an external explorer.
+* The EnMAP-Box provides easy drag-and-drop functionality for loading data from an external explorer.
-  Drag the following datasets from your explorer into the :guilabel:`Data Sources` panel:
+  Simply drag the datasets listed below from your explorer into the :guilabel:`Data Sources` panel:

   * Raster: :file:`hymap_berlin.tif`, :file:`enmap_berlin.tif`
   * Vector: :file:`landcover_berlin.gpkg`